tinestaric/4PSCopRules/README.md

 # 4PSCop

-Welcome to 4PSCop!
 This repository contains custom rulesets for CodeCops, designed specifically for each BC version.
+These rules must be respected by all the AL code written within the company.

 ## Table of Contents